-The TC58512 has two Status Read commands.
-One is Status Read (1) command "70H" and the other is Status Read (2) command "71H".
+The device has three Status Read commands.
+There are Status Read (1) command "70h" and Status Read (2) command "71h".

 The device automatically implements the execution and verification of the Program and Erase operations.
 The Status Read function is used to monitor the Ready/Busy status of the device, determine the result (pass/fail) of a Program or Erase operation, and determine whether the device is in Protect mode.
-The device status is output via the I/O port on the $\overline{\rm RE}$ clock after a Status Read command "70H" or "71H" input.
+The device status is output via the I/O port on the $\overline{\text{RE}}$ clock after a Status Read command "70h" or "71h" input.

-The resulting information of Status Read (1) command "70H" is outlined in Table 5 below and the resulting information of Status Read (2) command "71H" is outlined in the explanation for Multi Block Program and Multi Block Erase toward the end of this document.
+The resulting information of Status Read (1) command "70h" is outlined in Table 5 below and the resulting information of Status Read (2) command "71h" are outlined in the explanation for Multi Block Program and Multi Block Erase toward the end of this document.